JakeYu1212/Notes/Introduction to Algorithms/Notes.md

 Only infix notation requires the additional symbols.
 The order of operations within prefix and postfix expressions is completely determined by the position of the operator and nothing else

+#### 4.14 Simulation: Printing Tasks

+However, it is important to remember that the simulation is only as good as the assumptions that are used to build it.
+Real data about the number of print tasks per hour and the number of students per hour was necessary to construct a robust simulation.

+#### 4.15 What Is a Deque?

+In a sense, this hybrid linear structure provides all the capabilities of stacks and queues in a single data structure.

+#### 4.19 Lists

+A **list** is a collection of items where each item holds a relative position with respect to the others.

+#### 4.21 Implementing an Unordered List: Linked Lists

+Each **node** object must hold at least two pieces of information.
+First, the node must contain the list item itself.
+We will call this the **data field** of the node.
+In addition, each node must hold a **reference** to the next node.

+#### 4.22 The Ordered List Abstract Data Type

+The structure of an ordered list is a collection of items where each item holds a relative position that is based upon some underlying characteristic of the item.

+#### 4.23 Implementing an Ordered List

+node and link structure is ideal for representing the relative positioning of the items.

+# 5. Recursion

+#### 5.1 Objectives

+The goals for this chapter are as follows:

+- To understand that complex problems that may otherwise be difficult to solve may have a simple recursive solution.
+- To learn how to formulate programs recursively.
+- To understand and apply the three laws of recursion.
+- To understand recursion as a form of iteration.
+- To implement the recursive formulation of a problem.
+- To understand how recursion is implemented by a computer system.

+Usually recursion involves a function calling itself.
+While it may not seem like much on the surface, recursion allows us to write elegant solutions to problems that may otherwise be very difficult to program.